bio-tools/biotoolsDocs/curators_guide.rst

 - keep it short and intuitive

 .. tip::
-   - collections may be used to group together entries which would otherwise be unrelated
+   - `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ allows tool relationships to be defined, but these are not yet supported in bio.tools.
+In the meantime, collections may be used to group together related entries.
-   - collections may be created for some other registry, catalogue, WIKI *etc.* where this tool is described, or for any arbitrary purpose.
+   - collections may be created for for any arbitrary purpose

 Function
 ^^^^^^^^